plaidml/tpp-mlir/benchmarks/README.md

 This will run both C++ and MLIR versions and will print out the results in order.
 The output is semi-formatted, human readable and machine parseable, and you can use that to track timings over time.

-You can run it from the `build` directory via `ninja benchmarks`, or you can use the Python script directly for more controll.
+You can run it from the `build` directory via `ninja benchmarks`, or you can use the Python script directly for more control.

 Use `driver.py -h` for its options.